readmeio/rdme/documentation/legacy-github-action.md

 There are two things to note:

 1. This workflow will infer the `api-version` based on the `API_DEFINITION_ID` parameter that you pass in, so the API version parameter is no longer needed here.
-2. The `@XX` refers to the latest version of `rdme`, which you can find on [the GitHub Action Marketplace page](TKTK).
-As an example, the latest version as of this writing is `7.0`, so you would replace the `XX` in the above snippet with `7.0`.
+2. `@RDME_VERSION` is the latest version of `rdme`.
 To ensure you're getting the latest features and security updates, we strongly recommend setting up [Dependabot](https://docs.github.com/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/keeping-your-actions-up-to-date-with-dependabot) to keep this package up-to-date.

 <details>